RDIL/lcpy/docs/index.md

 <h1 align="center">lcpy Documentation</h1>

 Welcome to the lcpy documentation.
-Here we show how to install, use, and contribute to the library.
+Here, we show how to use the library!

 ## Values